Sara French . Hireth Woodland Therapy . Indoor and Outdoor Therapy . MBACP

 I grew up on a farm in Wiltshire, lived in Denmark for a while and have worked with adults and children in the fields of Education, Social Care and Criminal Justice.
 I play guitar and the Irish drum.

 I am interested in advances in neuroscience and the growing understanding of and treatment of trauma.
 I practice mindfulness and meditation and have had many hours of my own therapy.
 I have an insatiable love for landscape and photography.
-My curiosity about notions that modern ways of living may have a negative effect on our mental health have lead me to explore psychogeography: the emotional impact of the natural environment on well-being.

 “When I have been listened to and when I have been heard, I am able to re-perceive my world in a new way and to go on.
 It is astonishing how elements that seem insoluble become soluble when someone listens, how confusions that seem irremediable turn into relatively clear flowing streams…”